 Every designer has a certain amount of knowledge and experience when it comes to users, based on the designer’s years of involvement and work within a particular development sphere.
 Clients bring in their own knowledge, based on long-term experience and interaction with other projects and activities.

 But how does this knowledge fit into designing a product?
-Typically, previous experience causes designers and clients alike to base their knowledge on a series of assumptions about what the user wants or what they need.
+Typically, the previous experience causes designers and clients alike to base their knowledge on a series of assumptions about what the user wants or what they need.
 Making assumptions is a good thing and doing so is a part of the working process, but assumptions can also be problematic when accepted as facts.

 Doing design research